Richmond, London: Richmond Green

 Richmond Green has been described as "one of the most beautiful urban greens surviving anywhere in England".
 It is roughly square in shape, and its open grassland, framed with broadleaf trees, extends to roughly 12 acre.
 On summer weekends and public holidays the Green attracts many residents and visitors.
-It has a long history of hosting sporting events; from the 16th century onwards tournaments and archery contests took place on the Green, and there have been cricket matches since the mid-18th century, continuing to the present day.
-Until recently, the first recorded inter-county cricket match was believed to have been played on Richmond Green in 1730 between Surrey and Middlesex.
-It is now known, however, that an earlier match between Kent and Surrey took place in Dartford in 1709.
+It has a long history of hosting sporting events; tournaments and archery contests took place on the Green from the 16th century onwards, and there have been cricket matches since the mid-18th century, continuing to the present day.
+One of the first recorded inter-county cricket matches was played on Richmond Green in 1730 between Surrey and Middlesex.

-To the west of the Green is Old Palace Lane, running gently down to the river.
+To the west of the Green is Old Palace Lane, which leads to the Thames.
 One of the oldest roads in Richmond, it was originally a route from the river, where goods were loaded and unloaded by crane, to the "tradesmen's entrance" to Richmond Palace.
 Adjoining to the left is the renowned terrace of well-preserved three-storey houses known as Maids of Honour Row.
 These were built in 1724 for the maids of honour (trusted royal wardrobe servants) of Queen Caroline, the queen consort of George II.
 As a child, the Victorian explorer Richard Burton lived at No. 2.

 Today the northern, western and southern sides of the Green are residential while the eastern side, linking with George Street, is largely retail and commercial.
 Public buildings line the eastern side of the Little Green and pubs and cafés cluster in the corner by Paved Court and Golden Court – two of a number of alleys that lead from the Green to the main commercial thoroughfare of George Street.
 These alleys are lined with mostly privately owned boutiques.